Harold Ramirez Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in MLB.
+- The Pirates pitching staff ranks 19th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the seventh-ranked team ERA among all MLB pitching staffs (3.59).
+- The Pirates have the ninth-ranked team ERA among all MLB pitching staffs (3.62).

-- The Pirates surrender the fourth-fewest home runs in baseball (23 total, 0.8 per game).
+- Pirates pitchers combine to give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- Contreras gets the start for the Pirates, his sixth of the season.
-He is 3-1 with a 3.58 ERA and 24 strikeouts in 27 2/3 innings pitched.
+- Keller (3-0) gets the starting nod for the Pirates in his seventh start of the season.
+He's put together a 3.53 ERA in 35 2/3 innings pitched, with 40 strikeouts.

-- In his last time out on Wednesday against the Los Angeles Dodgers, the right-hander went six scoreless innings while surrendering two hits.
+- The right-hander's last time out was on Thursday against the Los Angeles Dodgers, when he tossed six innings, surrendering two earned runs while allowing five hits.

-- The 23-year-old has an ERA of 3.58, with 7.8 strikeouts per nine innings, in five games this season.
-Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.